AmishaSharma30/CRM-Sales-Opportunities/README.md

 ## Challenges:-
 - Handling Large Datasets: Managing and transforming data from multiple sources required careful attention to data integrity and relationships.
 - Identifying Meaningful Metrics: Understanding which metrics mattered most to MavenTech’s sales managers required deep exploration of the data and collaboration with stakeholders.

-## Future Goals:-
-- Automation: Set up automated data refresh schedules to ensure that managers always have access to the latest data.
-- Training Modules: Develop training materials for sales managers to help them better understand and utilize the insights provided by the dashboard.